-Students that fall below 80% program attendance may be placed on attendance probation until attendance percentages reach or exceed 80%.
 Students who do not achieve satisfactory attendance in any course may earn a failing grade on their transcripts and may be required to repeat the course.
 Students who have been absent from all their scheduled classes for more than 14 consecutive calendar days, not including scheduled holidays or breaks, and/or students who officially withdraw from all current courses will be administratively withdrawn from the college.

 Students who are dismissed for attendance may reapply for admission for the beginning of the next module.
-Attendance will be monitored daily and at the end of each term to ensure student compliance.
+Attendance will be monitored daily and at the end of each module to ensure students are meeting attendance requirements.